den01-python-programming/exercise-4-18-personal-information/README.md

 # Exercise 4.18 Personal Information

-The program described here should be implemented in the class `PersonalInformationCollection`. **NB!** Do not modify the class `PersonalInformation`.
+The program described here should be implemented in the exercise file `exercise.py`. **NB!** Do not modify the class `PersonalInformation`.

 After the user has entered the last set of details (they enter an empty first name), exit the repeat statement.